Injury Lawyer Serving Boulder, Longmont, Broomfield & Surrounding Areas in Colorado

 It is in your best interest to work with a lawyer who has the training to get you a fair payment for your uninsured motorist claim.
 You may also be entitled to file a lawsuit to seek compensation.

-Contact Jeffress Law for Help
+Contact Jeffress Law for Help In boulder, CO

 We pride ourselves in being able to help injured parties get the coverage and care that they deserve.
 Mr. Jeffress began his career representing insurance companies and other large corporations and quickly realized that he’d much rather be defending the injured than serving the parties that tried to avoid paying out claims.
 So, Mr. Jeffress transitioned to being a personal injury lawyer and uses his motivation to help get injured persons the care they truly need.
 He gives every client individualized attention and never treats you like a number; you will always be able to contact him and discuss every facet of your case.